WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - by default **it exposes the ip of the person who is connecting**

 * you filter which traffic you want to log.
 It can be either rejected, accepted or both.

+#### Integration with EB

+- you can make `CloudTrail` send events to EventBridge, do achieve that you will need to setup a _trail_ in the region where you want to listen the events to.

+* for some services, this setup might not be necessary as they might already send events to both `CloudTrail` and `EventBridge`

 #### With `CloudWatch`